-Anger, rage, negativity are common, if not natural, human emotions.
-Majority of the people experience them on a daily basis, many times a day.
+Anger, rage and negativity are common, if not natural, human emotions.
+The majority of people experience them on a daily basis, many times a day.
 At home, at work, in a supermarket, on a train, everywhere we have people around us.
 Most of these people are going through a lot in their lives.
 Some of them will take out their anger on themselves, some will direct it on governments, on their loved ones, on you and so on.
-Bunch of angry people.
+A bunch of angry people.
 Do you want to be like them?

 That’s how this world can be.
 Angry and ruthless.
 Now what do we do?
 We have a choice.
 We can either be angry ourselves and become like them or we can make a conscious choice on what we want to think, speak and how we want to act.
 To experience peace in the world, you must be at peace within.
 And the more you are at peace within, the more centered you will be.